 Third offense of plagiarism or cheating

-EXPULSION AND DISMISSAL
+Expulsion and Dismissal

-It is the aim of St. Frances Cabrini School to maintain a faith-filled, safe, and enjoyable learning environment for all who learn and work on campus.
+It is the aim of SFCS to maintain a faith-filled, safe, and enjoyable learning environment for all who learn and work on campus.
 The Principal and Pastor of St. Frances Cabrini School have the right and authority to dismiss or expel any student at any time due to behavior issues whether to an extreme degree or ongoing.
 Dismissal from school is immediate.
 The dismissal decision will be considered final.

 Students who have been expelled will not be allowed to return to the school for any reason without prior permission from the Principal.